RepoDynamics/PyPackIT/docs/website/source/intro/overview/index.md

 ## Continuous Configuration Automation

+Software projects rely on various tools and services throughout the development life cycle, each requiring separate configuration via specific files or user interfaces.
+This can lead to several maintenance challenges {cite}`BestPracticesForSciComp, DevOpsInSciSysDev`:
+Tool-specific formats and requirements result in data redundancy, since many settings are shared.
+As configuration files are often static, they require manual intervention to reflect each change.
+Otherwise they quickly fall out of sync with the current state of the project, leading to conflicts and inconsistencies.
+Moreover, configurations via interactive user interfaces complicate the tracking and replication of settings, as they must be manually recorded and applied.

+DevOps practices such as Continuous Configuration Automation (CCA) and Infrastructure-as-Code (IaC) were developed to tackle these issues, enabling dynamic configuration management of software infrastructure through machine-readable definition files {cite}`InfrastructureAsCode`.
+However, due to a lack of publicly available tools, most projects still rely on a combination of different configuration files and manual settings, which are hard to manage, modify, and reproduce.

-|{{ ccc.name }}| facilitates project configuration, customization, and management
+|{{ ccc.name }}| enables automatic project configuration, customization, and management
-by introducing a centralized control mechanism based on DevOps practices like IaC.
+by introducing a centralized control mechanism based on CCA and IaC practices.
-It provides a control center as the singular user interface to manage the entire project, and even multiple projects at once.
+It provides a [control center](#manual-cc) as the singular user interface to manage the entire project, and even multiple projects at once.
-The control center consolidates all project configurations, metadata, and variable content into one repository location under version control, allowing for easy tracking of all settings throughout the project lifespan.
+PyPackIT's control center unifies and structures all project configurations, metadata, and variables into declarative definitions in [YAML](#yaml)—a standard human-readable data serialization format.
+These are consolidated into one repository location under version control, allowing for easy tracking of settings throughout the project lifespan, and eliminating the need for maintaining multiple configuration files in different formats and locations.
-To improve transparency and replicability of configurations and eliminate the need to manage multiple file formats and locations, manual settings are replaced by declarative configuration definitions, all unified and structured in [YAML](https://yaml.org/) format—a standard, concise, human-readable data serialization language.
-PyPackIT automatically applies all settings to corresponding project components via APIs and dynamically generated files, effectively rendering the entire project configuration and content dynamic.
+Using APIs and dynamically generated files, PyPackIT automatically applies all control center settings to corresponding components, replacing manual configurations with replicable declarations and making the entire project highly dynamic and customizable.
-To further simplify dynamic project configuration and content management, the control center is equipped with several features:
+To further simplify dynamic project configuration and content management, the control center is equipped with several key features:

 - **Preconfiguration**:
   For all generic configurations, default settings are provided based on the latest standards and best practices, requiring only project-specific metadata to be declared.
+- **Augmentation**:
+  Additional data are dynamically generated at runtime by analyzing the repository and retrieving information from web APIs to minimize manual inputs and updates.
 - **Templating**:
   Data reuse is facilitated by templating features that enable dynamic referencing of all control center contents throughout project files,